-Ionikylation is a commercially proven, non-hazardous, non-corrosive, and environmentally friendly alkylation process that uses a proprietary composite ionic liquid as the catalyst and carbon steel equipment.
+Ionikylation is a commercially proven, non-hazardous, non-corrosive, and environmentally friendly alkylation process that uses a proprietary composite ionic liquid as the catalyst and affordable carbon steel equipment.

 The composite ionic liquid catalyst is recycled and regenerated within the Ionikylation process.
 A very small amount of spent catalyst and solids are removed.
 More importantly, the spent catalyst and solids from the Ionikylation process are chemically benign matters which can be safely and easily disposed.

-Traditional Alkylation Technologies and Safety Factors
+Traditional Acid-Based Alkylation Technologies are Unsafe

 Traditional alkylation technologies consume large quantities of anhydrous hydrofluoric acid and sulfuric acid.
 Hydrofluoric acid is highly toxic and deleterious to the environment, and its leakage can form aerosols, which are lethal to biological life.
 Meanwhile, treatment costs of spent sulfuric acid catalysts are high and there are environmental hazards requiring special attention.
 Due to the corrosive nature of these strong acids, specialized and expensive operating equipment is also required, which severely impacts project economics.

 Regulators around the world are taking serious action to protect the public.
 For example, China's Environmental Protection Ministry has imposed heavy penalties on alkylation operators with inadequate safe practices relating to spent sulfuric acid treatment.
 In the United States, the South Coast Air Quality Management District of California praised novel alkylation technologies in their ability to mitigate "safety concerns related to volatile acid vapor clouds and acid transportation."

 In an era where environmental preservation and safety are top priorities, Ionikylation is the safe and sustainable alternative.